Annaick/toDo/README.md

 - [Aknwolegments](#acknowledgments)
 ----
 ## Overview
-The application intervace is simple to make it easy to use, users can add, modify and delete tasks and above all mark them when they're commpleted
+The application interface is simple to make it easy to use, users can add, modify and delete tasks and above all mark them when they're commpleted
 ### Screenshot
 <img src='public/desktop-pic.png' alt='desktop' width='300px' />